AbeAsseged/Mod-2-First-React-Application---Project---2/README.md

 # App.js

-imported all the files under the component folder as well as the App.css then inside the function and list them inside to difine them.
+imported all the files under the component folder as well as the App.css then inside the function and list them inside to define them.

 # problems run into

-A lot of hours sitting and researching as well as catching simple programing errors and solving them
+A lot of hours sitting and researching as well as catching simple programing errors and solving them, as well as finding an API and inspecting it to see how to use it.

-# unsolved problems
+# unsolved problems / future updates

-To find a better api where there are more leagues and better user friendly front end programing where it makes it easier for the user find the specific game or league he/she want to catch a highlight off
+To find a better/additional api where there are more leagues and better user friendly front end programing where it makes it easier for the user find the specific game or league he/she want to catch a highlight off

+# Fav Code

+I really enjoyed reaserching and figuring things out, but Enjoyed doing the css b/c once i got the api on the page it was all over the place and out of size, also enjoyed using the useEffect b/c w/ out that it nothing would of been possible.